lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 get_serial(ser=SERIAL1, baud=115200, stopbits=serial.STOPBIT_1, parity=serial.PARITY_NONE, bitsize=serial.BITSIZE_8, mode=serial.MODE_UART, flow_ctrl=serial.HW_FLOWCTRL_DISABLE)
 ```
-Get a ready to use serial (RS232 or RS485).
+Gets a ready to use serial (RS232 or RS485).

 * `ser` is the serial port to use.
 Default `SERIAL1`
 * `baud` is the baudrate of to use.
 Default 115200.